A First Observational Assessment of Cosmic Backreaction Over an Extended Redshift Range: Cosmic backreaction

-Note that this quantity is slightly different from the quantity $\mathcal{A}:= H_D^2D''/D + H_DH_D'D'/D$ introduced in \cite{preprint}.
-We chose the slightly different combination here since a constraint directly on the density parameters rather than $R_D$ and $Q_D$ themselves is easier to interpret due to the simple relation in equation \ref{eq:one}.
+Note that this quantity is slightly different from the quantity $\mathcal{A}:= H_\mathcal{D}^2D''/D + H_\mathcal{D}H_\mathcal{D}'D'/D$ introduced in \cite{preprint}.
+We chose the slightly different combination here since a constraint directly on the density parameters rather than $R_\mathcal{D}$ and $Q_\mathcal{D}$ themselves is easier to interpret due to the simple relation in equation \ref{eq:one}.

-It is worth emphasizing that the combination on the right hand side reduces to the left hand side, only if spacetime is traced fairly by light.
-If, on the other hand, light undersamples the density field in the universe e.g. due to opaque regions, the redshift distance relation of \cite{syksy1, syksy2} are no longer valid.
-Instead, the differential equation relating the redshift, expansion rate and angular diameter distance with each other will change and the Dyer-Roeder approximation may become more appropriate to use \cite{DR_bc, DR_bc2}.
-As seen by the results in \cite{preprint}, the combination on the right hand side of equation \ref{eq:test} can instead be used to constrain the $\alpha$ parameter which quantifies the ``unfairness'' of the light's spacetime sampling in the Dyer-Roeder approximation.
+It is worth emphasizing that the combination on the right hand side reduces to the left hand side {\em only} if spacetime is traced fairly by light.
+If, on the other hand, light undersamples the density field in the universe e.g. due to opaque regions, the redshift-distance relation of \cite{syksy1, syksy2} is no longer valid.
+Instead, the differential equation relating the redshift, expansion rate and angular diameter distance with each other will change and the Dyer-Roeder approximation may become more appropriate to use \cite{DR_bc, DR_bc2}, but as emphasized by the last example in \cite{DR_bc2}, the range of validity of the Dyer-Roeder approximation is unclear (see e.g. also \cite{syksy}, especially the end of section 2.3.2).
+Nonetheless, as seen by the results in \cite{preprint}, the combination on the right hand side of equation \ref{eq:test} can, when assuming the Dyer-Roeder approximation is applicable, instead be used to constrain the $\alpha$ parameter which quantifies the ``unfairness'' of the light's spacetime sampling in the Dyer-Roeder approximation.
 Specifically, equation \ref{eq:test} would instead be (assuming a dust+$\Lambda$+curvature FLRW universe)

 Lastly, there is of course also the option that both backreaction and the Dyer-Roeder approximation are relevant.
-However, we will here assume that any Dyer-Roeder effect can be neglected for the considered observations, i.e. we will assume that $\alpha \approx 1$ and thus that we are indeed constraining $\Omega_R + 3\Omega_Q$.